 Also, modern power supplies do not simply have an OFF/ON switch, they have what is known as a "soft" power switch.
 This normally makes no difference to the user, as the computer behaves the same, but when you shutdown your computer, the motherboard can turn off the power supply when it has finished shutting down.
 This requires us to add our own power switch to the power supply chassis.

 To protect our circuit from accidental (and careless!) short circuits, we will install some fuse-holders and fuses, which will disconnect the circuit supply lines if too much current flows.
 The size of the fuses are up to you, but a 1 amp fuse will work just fine for most circuits.
 You really should put fuses on all supply lines.

-While the diagrams show fuses on all voltage rails and no fuse on the ground line, when I actually built my power supply, I was young and foolish and only put a fuse on the ground wire.
+Update: While the diagrams show fuses on all voltage rails and no fuse on the ground line, when I actually built my power supply, I was young and foolish and only put a fuse on the ground wire.
 It's much safer and a better idea to put fuses on all signal lines and not the ground line.
 Thanks to many emails and messages on Instructables about this oversight.